NAATI advises all candidates to read the following information before sitting their test.

 Candidates with test sessions will receive an email from ProctorExam providing access to the online platform and explaining how to check their equipment approximately one week prior to test day.
+Instructions below.

 It is important you ensure you have received this e-mail from ProctorExam (check your inbox as well as spam folder) and have completed the system check on time.

 E-mail firstname.lastname@example.org if you think you haven’t received that e-mail.

 NAATI has developed a practice test to help prepare for the test.

 Checking In For Your Test

 You will be provided with login details for the testing platform and a link to access your test.
 Your performance will be recorded and your identification will be verified via the webcam on your device.